Scent Branding: Why H&M smells like David Beckham’s armpit

 The smell of a mowed lawn, your favourite food or a nearby barbecue can invoke powerful emotions.
 A fresh brew of coffee can conjure up nostalgic memories of lattes gone by.
 Brands all over the world are using this emotional connection with smell to leave an impression on their customers.
 But it’s a double-edged sword.

 The “new car” smell in a BMW, the refreshing spa-like smell in your Marriott hotel room and the “woody” aroma of Abercrombie & Fitch?
-All artificial. viagra without prescription’s in-store aroma was so popular they made it into a perfume.
+All artificial. viagra canadian pharmacy’s in-store aroma was so popular they made it into a perfume.
 Customers even complained when their T-shirts stopped smelling of it.

-When customers enter the men’s department they’re greeted with a wall covered with David Beckham’s generic levitra prices – and a smell that can only be described as something that would emit from his armpits.
+When customers enter the men’s department they’re greeted with a wall covered with David Beckham’s homepage viagra sales – and a smell that can only be described as something that would emit from his armpits.

 For more on scent branding check out: